 With students from all over the world, soccer is often a common starting point for our students.
 Yet the physical aspect isn’t the only reason we love soccer at Cardinal Soccer Camps.
 We’ve found that the beautiful game also helps our players develop valuable skills that they can apply to other parts of their life as well.
-As a 15 year local community entrenched soccer business, that continues to grow in size, this is why we think soccer camp is important.
+As a 15 year community based soccer business, with whom our coaches work year round in the local towns, has helped us continue to grow in size and provide an unparalleled soccer experience.
+We don’t put 8 year olds with 12 years olds like other camps or have 5 kids to a group.
+Our size allows us to group players on ability and age and in numbers that support a great camp experience.
+Why do we think camps are important - this is why.

 1. Decision Making

 Soccer is a pure players game.
 Unlike American football or basketball, coaches don’t have a chance to tell players where to go.
 Kids have to adjust and make decisions on the fly.
 They gain ownership for their action and non-action quickly.

 As a soccer coach, that means Cardinal Coaches need to empower kids to make good decisions on their own.
 That means teaching them how to handle many different situations in practice and talking about how to quickly assess a situation so they can choose the right response.
 It also means asking kids to reflect and evaluate afterwards about the results and if there were any other decisions they could have made.

 Yet as much as we try to prepare kids to make the right choice, it really comes down to them on the field.
 It’s tremendously empowering for kids to know that they’re in control.
 Plus, since they quickly see the results of their decisions, it teaches kids how to make better choices.

 When kids play soccer, they learn quickly it’s not about “me and the ball.”
 If any kid tries to dominate the play, they quickly get swarmed by the other team.
 Players realize that they have to depend on their teammates to make anything happen.